Meet Our Team

 Ms. Kennedy views teaching as an act of justice.
 Grounded in her belief that all students deserve an excellent education, regardless of identity or income, she is both excited and humbled to walk with Kauffman School students as they pursue the life they want for themselves.
 Prior to teaching at the Kauffman School, Ms. Kennedy taught second and third grades at Academia de Ninos.
 An alumna of Teach For America - Kansas City and Leading Educators, Ms. Kennedy earned a Bachelor's in History from Centre College and a Master's in Education from the University of Missouri-St. Louis.
 She loves reading and drinking tea.

-Marcus Liddell, 11th Grade Pre-AP Calculus Teacher
+Marcus Liddell, 11th Grade Pre-AP Calculus and Computer Science Teacher

 Mr. Liddell received his Bachelor of Art in German from the University of Notre Dame, and his Master of Education in Secondary Education from the University of Missouri-St. Louis.
 After graduating, he taught English in Germany as a Fulbright Scholar, then returned to the United States to teach sixth through eighth-grade math at Genesis Promise Academy in Kansas City, MO.
 He is a Teach For America alumnus.
 Mr. Liddell was drawn to the Kauffman School because of its rigorous academic mission.
 He's looking forward to getting to know a new group of students this year.